 Pack your patience.
 If you have booked a South Lake Tahoe vacation rental, note that there are a LOT of people in town.
 Which means that there will be lots of vehicle and pedestrian traffic through town.
 Stores will be busy, parking will not be a breeze and some folks may be huffy because they were not prepared for the crowds.
 You may have booked a vacation rental in South Lake Tahoe that is in the county.
 There will still be heavy traffic on Pioneer Trail.
 If you have a strict timeline or want to beat the crowds, leave early and stay calm.

 Prevent wildfires from happening by finding out the laws put in place to prevent them.
 There are no fireworks, firecrackers or sparklers of any kind allowed in the Tahoe Basin.
 This means you cannot set off anything from the comfort of your South Lake Tahoe vacation rental.
 You may think it is harmless, but a long time local resident knows the risk and could call you in.
 Campfires and charcoal fires are only allowed in stand up grills or metal fire rings at developed recreation sites.
 They are not permitted on beaches or in the national forest.
 Also be sure NOT to park on vegetation.
 One spark could cause a massive fire.
+If you are planning to do anything involving fire, it would be apt to hire professionals from Ft.
+Worth Fire Watch Company to maintain extreme precaution.

 There is an alcohol ban in place from 6 am to midnight at Nevada Beach, Zephyr Cove Resort and Zephyr Shoals.
 This is to promote public safety and will be patrolled by Forest Service, State & Local law enforcement AND private security staff.
 If enjoying a cold cocktail is on your agenda for the holiday, find a different beach and still be safe.